|Shiva performing the Tandava|

 But also special to the nighttime, and especially the mid-month night, and the annual night, is the storytelling.
 Remembering the existences and non-existences of Shiva, those who have been and remain dear to Shiva - and our own existences, and those of whom have been or remain dear to us.
-It is a time to remember opponents, past, present and future - and to rejoice in the opportunity of striving.
+As we would recount our day to our family.
+It is a time to remember opponents, past, present and future - our victories and defeats - and to rejoice in the opportunity of fighting.
 To remember our greatest opponent of all is ourselves.
 Yet it is not merely an introspective exercise, but an extroverted expression of love and friendship, even in enmity.

-If you can love yourself despite your faults, if you can love your spouse and family and friends despite their faults, can you not also love your opponent?
+Can you take joy in your fighting?
+In the honor won, even in defeat?
+If you can love yourself despite your faults, your defeats, if you can love your spouse and family and friends despite their faults, despite their defeats, can you not also love your opponent even as you overcome them?
 Do not hesitate a moment to do your duty, to do what is right - regardless of the pain or pleasure which will result.
-This is a good day for striving.
+Then you will earn honor.
+This is a good day for fighting.
 And before beginning any opposition, or striving, it is good to practice Shivarathri: an analysis of ethics.